-Integrated Report has therefore represented for this organisation a device able to respond to its needs without been combined with a sustainability report.
-The reasons for this have been clearly pointed out by its CEO in the Letter to Stakeholders that opens the report "Integrated Report represents the conjunction between the need to examine the economic-financial aspects that are typically associated with the concept of 'value' and the necessity to extend these variables to other intangible aspects that only recently have entered company reporting and that characterise organisational life" (Stafer Integrated Report 2017, p.
+Integrated report has therefore represented for this organization a device able to respond to its needs without been combined with a sustainability report.
+The reasons for this have been clearly pointed out by its CEO in the letter to stakeholders that opens the report "Integrated Report represents the conjunction between the need to examine the economic-financial aspects that are typically associated with the concept of 'value' and the necessity to extend these variables to other intangible aspects that only recently have entered company reporting and that characterise organisational life" (Stafer Integrated Report, 2017, p.
 4, authors' translation).